olutoyevictor/AI-ML-DL-PROJECTS/README.md

 # AI-ML-DL-PROJECTS
-A list of project on Artificial Intelligence, Machine learning and Deep Learning
+A list of my projects on Artificial Intelligence, Machine learning and Deep Learning